mootoday/www-mootoday-com/src/content/blog/test-github-actions-locally/index.md

 export DOCKER_HOST="unix://${HOME}/.colima/default/docker.sock"
 ```

-If you use Devbox as documented in the "Project setup" chapter above, add this command to your `init_hook` in `devbox.json`:
+If you use Devbox as documented in the "Project setup" chapter above, add the environment variable to the `env` object in `devbox.json`:

 ```json
 {